-Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, ed.
+Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, rev. ed.
 Amy K. Hirschfeld, Florence Wolsky, & Jessica Dello Russo.
 Boston: International Catacomb Society, 1991-2017.

 "To Stafylus, Archon and Archisynagogos, who performed [his duties] with all honors, Restituta, his wife, set up [this stone] to the well-deserving [one].
-In peace your sleep."
-(1) The epitaph is in Latin, except for the common closing formula, which is in Greek.
+In peace your sleep."[i]
+The epitaph is in Latin, except for the common closing formula, which is in Greek.
 The expression "well-deserving" (in Latin, benemerenti) was one of the most commonly found descriptions in Jewish, Christian and pagan epitaphs, so conventionally used, that it was often abbreviated.

 Since the term of office of an archisynagogos is unknown, the holder was probably not elected annually, and the office was not always restricted to one individual at a time.[vi]
 Nor did the title of archisynagogos seem to have excluded the bearer from holding other offices (although perhaps not concurrently) such as that of archon, as was the case with Stafylus (above) and one Alfius Juda from Capua.
 Upon retirement, some former officeholders were named "archisynagogos for life", a distinction also accorded to some archons.

-The board over which the gerousiarch presided probably functioned much like that of a modern synagogal governing body, regulating both lay and ritual affairs, including business affairs involving properties, educational institutions, charitable functions, burials, care of the infirm, and possibly the collection of funds for the Patriarch and the Temple at Jerusalem, and, after the destruction of the Temple, for the imperial treasury (11).
-In addition, the gerousia functioned as a kind of local Sanhedrin, acting as the religious, juridical, and legislative body for the Jewish community, with prototypes in the Sanhedrin of Jerusalem and in Greek and Roman governing councils.
-It may have possessed a degree of juridical power in some civil cases involving its congregation, possibly representing the congregation before Roman officialdom.
-(12)
+The board over which the gerousiarch presided probably functioned much like that of a modern synagogal governing body, regulating both lay and ritual affairs, including business affairs involving properties, educational institutions, charitable functions, burials, care of the infirm, and possibly the collection of funds for the Patriarch and the Temple at Jerusalem, and, after the destruction of the Temple, for the imperial treasury.[xiv]
+In addition, the gerousia might have functioned as a kind of local Sanhedrin, acting as the religious, juridical, and legislative body for the Jewish community, with prototypes in the Sanhedrin of Jerusalem and in Greek and Roman governing councils.
+It may have possessed a degree of juridical power in some civil cases involving its congregation, possibly representing the congregation before Roman officialdom.[xv]

 VARIOUS LEVELS (?) of ARCHON